Dollars Colony

-Dollars Colony is an upmarket residential locality in Bangalore, India.
-It is situated towards the north of Bangalore Central Business District.
+Dollars Colony is an upmarket residential area in Bangalore, India.
+It is situated towards the south of Bangalore Central Business District.
 It is located 874 meters above mean sea level.

 Many Non-Resident Indians stay there, the name Dollars Colony being thus due to the locality.

 Overview

 This colony is actually in Nagashettyhalli area about 300 meters from Nagashettyhalli local bus stand.
 Adjacent to it and towards western side is the RMV (Raj Mahal Vilas) Phase II HIG Colony.
 There is the prestigious RMV club in the RMV II HIG Colony area having all the indoor games facilities and also has a function hall and attached catering.
 There is a tree park in the RMV II HIG Colony where people go in the morning and evening for walks in the park.
 The park has open air free manual gym which is an attractive item in the area.

 In this area there is a multi storeyed housing complex known as Pebble Bay consisting of six towers 22 storeys each composed of lavish three- or four-bedroom flats.
 This housing complex is well known in this area and has a club house and shopping store of its own.